Our Minister and Staff

 Nasreen Khan, Communications and Programs Coordinator

 Nasreen grew up overseas in Senegal and Indonesia and landed in Indianapolis by way of the New York City area, where she lived for seven years.
 She has a Masters in English, and has done a little of everything from teaching college English classes, to chopping vegetables in restaurant kitchens.
 After teaching college Writing for 6 years she transitioned into non-profit work.
-She is also the mother of a four year old imp.
+She is also the mother of a six year old imp.
 Nasreen is an active writer and poet in the Indianapolis arts scene, a passionate gardener, an off-key singer, a zany art teacher, and a hopeless housekeeper.
 In her downtime, she tries to hike as much as possible, read as much as possible, and cook, eat, laugh and love as much as possible.

 Operations & Administration